 In determining the order that expenditures will be applied to the various classifications of fund balance, it is the Organization's policy to first determine the total fund balance that is nonspendable and to then determine the amount of restricted fund balance.
 Any remaining fund balance is first committed and/or assigned to a specific purpose.
-In the General Fund, the remaining balance is unassigned.
+In the governmental fund, the remaining fund balance is unassigned.
 Unassigned balances are available for general use.